 Falling onto the couch after being shoved at it, he watched after Gev, asking.
 "About the ride?"

 "I'll take you in the morning, get some fucking sleep."
 He slammed his bedroom door shut.

 Hakuo smiled and made himself comfortable on the couch.
 He can't wait for morning.
-However… There is one more matter he has to look into before he leaves.
+However; there is one more matter he has to look into before he leaves.
 Nah.
 It could wait.

 At the Hartford hospital.

 A boy struggled to open his eyes when he felt his lids twitching.
-His lids were so thick with weight he almost thought he was blind if it weren't for the misty glow he can see from lighting somewhere overhead.
+His eyelids were so thick with weight he almost thought he was blind if it weren't for the misty glow he can see from lighting somewhere overhead.
 When he tried to open his eyes but failed again he left them shut.
 What would being able to see matter?
 Would he even want to?